 Unfortunately, the person you are talking to keeps making excuses as to why they can’t meet.
 This is because the person you think you’re in love with, is using fake, stolen profile pictures and life circumstances to seduce you.
-They aren’t whom they claim to be at all.
-While they presented themselves as a highly attractive person with a great job, they live a very different life.
+They aren’t who they claim to be at all.
+While they presented themselves as a highly attractive person with great jobs, they live a very different life.

 For example, they might live at home in their parent’s basement and rarely leave the house.
 A catfish comes up with a fake identity and persona because they feel poorly about their financial status, appearance, sexuality, age, or have low self-esteem.

-How to Recognize a Catfish: Catfish will resist talking to you on video chat, as this would show you that they aren’t whom they claim to be.
-If they do send video, hoping you’ll fall for it, it has been doctored with their voice placed over the video.
+How to Recognize a Catfish: Catfish will resist talking to you on video chat, as this would show you that they aren’t who they claim to be.
+If they do send a video, hoping you’ll fall for it, it has been doctored with their voice placed over the video.
 They will make plans to meet and right before you meet, they will come up with wild excuses as to why they cannot see you (illness, car accident, had to leave the country, etc.).

 How to Avoid: Search their email address, name, images, and more on Social Catfish.
 This will let you know whom you’re dealing with and if it is cause for concern or you’re dealing with a catfish.
 If they are still on your Bumble account, as a match, report the user to Bumble and send them any information you have about the fake account.

 Scammers can be similar to bots and catfish in the sense that they want you to get off of Bumble.
 In their case, it is so you don’t see them scamming other users with their fake identities.
 While catfish often pretend to be someone else for emotional reasons, scammers know why they created a phony account to pad their wallets with your cash!